-Horse must have halter over or under the bridle in a fashion not to interfere with the bit or use of the reins.
-Horse Handler is required to stand back at the walk and required to attend the head for the jog with lead line in hand
+Horse must have halter over or under bridle in a fashion not to interfere with the bit or use of the reins.

+Horse Handler is required to attend the head at the walk and required to attach lead line at the jog.

 Wait at the arena gate for direction by steward or gatekeeper.
 You will be judged at the first marker.

-Halts are not written in for "hook on" /"hook off".
+Halts are not written in for "hook on" / "hook off".
 You may pause without penalty.